 The outcome of this migration of people within the UK will cause deepening health inequalities within our society, a truly worrying perspective.
 One thing we should all be concerned about is these further ‘health inequalities’ which could materialise, regardless of our political allegiances and views.
 From the Black Report (1980), Acheson Report (1998) through to the Marmot Review (2010) health inequalities is already a crisis, a pressing issue of our time, one that needs no extra burdens.
 The ‘social determinants of health’ are at the heart of 21st-century health ambitions and the shale industry if given a foothold renders the real possibility of diminishing all possibilities of narrowing inequalities in health and in fact widening them.

-On the 23rd November, we failed to overturn this injunction in the High Court, but we mustn’t stop there, too much is at stake.
-Isn’t this the type of attempt which those voting to leave the EU were hoping to avoid?
+On the 23rd November 2017, we failed to overturn the injunction in the High Court, but we mustn’t stop there, too much is at stake.
 British laws by foreign companies to block our future could turn out to be ‘profoundly one of the most troubling decisions of our time’.
-The renewed injunction allows for an unprecedented restriction on our fundamental rights, which has forever played an important part in political struggles.
+These injunctions allows for an unprecedented restriction on our fundamental rights, which has forever played an important part in political struggles.

 All this attention and exposure of collusion was made possible by determined campaigners for over six years now.

-The injunction itself cannot and will not be left unchallenged; I and Joe Corre will be filing an application for permission to appeal.
+The injunction itself will be heard at the Court of Appeal on the 5 and 6 March 2018 cannot and will not be left unchallenged; I and Joe Corre will be filing an application for permission to appeal.
 Like many before who have endured many struggles to earn these rights, including two world wars, we must do the same.
-The support of everyone concerned with the future and direction of our country can support the case @ https://www.crowdjustice.com/case/fracking/
+The support of everyone concerned with the future and direction of our country can support the case

 Joe Boyd BA (Honours) International Studies.
-Anti-Fracking Campaigner
+MSc Public Health